themejuice/tj/README.md

 _Use `ENV` variables to set global flags.
 For example, by running `export TJ_VM_PATH=~/vagrant-vvv`, the `ENV` variable will be used instead of the default `vm-path` from then on.
 You can remove global flags with `unset TJ_VM_PATH`_

 ### Creating a new development site:
-Use this to create a new development site.
-It will automagically set up your entire development environment, including a local development site at `http://<sites-dev-url>.dev` with WordPress installed and a fresh WP database.
-It will sync up your local site installation with the Vagrant VM.
-This task will also install and configure Vagrant/VVV into your `vm-path` directory if it has not already been installed.
+Use this to create a new project.
+It will automagically set up your VM, including a local development site at `http://<url>.dev` with WordPress installed and a fresh WP database.
+It will sync up your local site installation with the Vagrant VM, so you can organize your projects however you want.
+This task will also install VVV into your `vm-path` directory if it has not already been installed.
 ```bash
 tj create # Aliases: mk new add
 ```